Ummubeyy/OfflineAnime/specification sheet.md

 21. v: vote for the currently opened anime page to be added soon.
 22. a: change the page look to google.com and cut the video player if is on and make it MISS (see arch linux main page)
 23. help: show a frame with differents helps category and give a link to the github wiki.
-24. lobby (or hub,spawn): Goto the main page.
+24. lobby (or hub,spawn): Go to the main page.
 (We don't play Minecraft)
-25. hack: open a frame and explain why hacking is not a good thing todo. (and give a h@cker advancement)
+25. hack: open a frame and explain why hacking is not a good thing to do. (and give a h@cker advancement)
-26. random: open a rondom page of an anime.
+26. random: open a random page of an anime.
 27. awesome: print a rainbow with animation!